Header Image: The 3 Sisters

 It is surprising how she is still so easily recognizable from the photo above; then the student, here the teacher.

-Betty has two children and two grandchildren.
+Betty has two children, Janet and Ernie, and four grandchildren.

 Doris

-Twin Tones in March 1947After her years as one of the Brian Sisters, Doris, who had learned to read music, joined up with the Jan Garber Orchestra in the vocal group, the Twin Tones, touring America.
+After her years as one of the Brian Sisters, Doris, who had taught herself to read music, joined up with the Jan Garber Orchestra in the vocal group, the Twin Tones, touring America.

 Doris says: "We opened at the Coconut Grove in the Ambassador Hotel with a show called A Salute to George Gershwin and played the big hotel rooms in LA and San Francisco, traveled, and finished with weeks at the Flamingo Hotel in Las Vegas.
 There were lots of other appearances along the way".